 through the Camera API2 interfaces reports one of the following support

-LEGACY.
-These devices expose capabilities to apps through the Camera API2 interfaces that are approximately the same capabilities as those exposed to apps through the Camera API1 interfaces.
-The legacy frameworks code conceptually translates Camera API2 calls into Camera API1 calls; legacy devices do not support Camera API2 features such as per-frame controls.
+LEGACY: These devices expose capabilities to apps through the Camera API2 interfaces that are approximately the same capabilities as those exposed to apps through the Camera API1 interfaces.
+The legacy frameworks code conceptually translates Camera API2 calls into Camera API1 calls; legacy devices don't support Camera API2 features such as per-frame controls.

 android.request.availableCapabilities property in the Camera API2

 LIMITED devices can advertise any subset of these capabilities,